 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 There is no cost to you.
 Thank you if you use my links, I really appreciate it!

 You cannot detail a car without good quality microfiber towels.
-They can be used and reused for a multitude of tasks.
+They can be used and reused for a multitude of tasks such as waxing and polishing.
+They can soak up water when drying you car after a wash.
 But the number one thing we want from them is to keep scratches to an absolute minimum.